5GZORRO/issm/api/README.md

 ```
     issm_api_ip_address - ipaddress ISSM API service.
-    service_owner      - the id of the service owner/tenant that triggered the workflows (str)
+    service_owner       - the id of the service owner that triggered the workflows (str)
     transaction_uuid    - the transaction uuid of this business flow instance (uuid)
 ```

 Return: